SeeedJP/ReButton/OTA.md

 ## Step 3: OTA process

+**OTA consume power.
+Please use fresh battery, not to interrupt OTA process.**

 1. Enter ReButton to AP mode by press hold the button until RGB LED turns into White.
    (reminder: connect to the AP `AZB-xxxxxxxxxxxx` and the URL of the page is `http://192.168.0.1`)
 1. Browse to ReButton - Home page then click `Firmware Update`.